feraskhemakhem/Skinner/README.md

 ./A6 [NUM BONES] [NUM VERTICES WIDE] [NUM VERTICES LONG] [RECT WIDTH] [RECT LENGTH] [ANIMATED?
 (T or F)] `

-These inputs respond to the folder where the shaders exist, the object being skinned, attachment file, and skeleton file.
 This input will change as the inputs are changed, and as the project is developed into a unique project.

+Additional controls:
+* To scale, hold cntrl + mouse 1 + move mouse
+* To translate, hold shift + mouse 1 + move mouse
+* To rotate, hold mouse 1 + move mouse
+* Press 'w' to toggle wireframe (disabled by default)
+* Press 'b' to toggle bones (disabled by default)
+* Press 'c' to toggle culling (disabled by default)

 Notes on inputs:
-* NUM BONES must be greater than 1
-* For odd values of NUM VERTICES, it will be replaced with the next largest even value
-* RECT WIDTH and RECT LENGTH must be positive
+* All numeric values must be natural number (not including 0)

-In addition, to control the camera, use the following actions:

-* To scale, hold cntrl + move mouse
-* To translate, hold shift + move mouse
-* To rotate, just move mouse